neuropoly/intranet.neuro.polymtl.ca/computing-resources/eduroam.md

 * **Authentication**: Protected EAP (PEAP)
 * **Inner/Phase 2 authentication**: MSCHAPv2
+* **CA Certificate**: Entrust Root Certification Authority - G2
-* **CA Certificate**: Instructions vary depending on device.
-(Some say "Use system certificates", others will create a custom certificate just for 'eduroam'.)
+    * Setting this certificate will vary depending on device.
+(Some instructions say "Use system certificates", others will create a custom certificate just for 'eduroam'.)
 * **Anonymous identity**: anonymous#####@polymtl.ca

 It's possible to set some or all of these yourself if you know what you're doing, but using the tool helps to automate this procedure.